jolav/codetabs/README.md

 - Free GeoIP service that provides a public HTTPS (SSL access) API to retrieve geolocation from any IPv4, IPv6 or hostname
 - Supported formats, json and xml
 - 120 requests per minute.
-Once reached subsequent requests will result in error 503 (Service unavailable) until your quota is cleared
+Once reached subsequent requests will result in error 429 (too many requests) until your quota is cleared
 - API requires no key or signup.

 ```json